vitawebsitedesign/blog/_posts/2019-10-01-parallelizable-nunit-fixtures-and-testcases.md

 So thats all the cases right?

-## The confusion begins: ParallelScope.All vs ParallelScope.Self?
+## Let the confusion begin!
+ParallelScope.All vs ParallelScope.Self
 Ok so we've gone through parallel fixtures, parallel testcases, and the "all cylinders firing" option called `ParallelScope.All`.

 What happens if we want finer control over whats parallel?
 Perhaps i want 2 fixtures to be parallel, with 1 of the test cases in parallel, and the other in non-parallel mode?